DestroyerBDT/Infra/README.md

 Perfect for those who value their privacy and want to take a stand against intrusive data practices

-#
+# Usage

+Add [Infra's raw file URL](https://raw.githubusercontent.com/DestroyerBDT/Infra/refs/heads/main/Infra.txt) to a **hosts** compatible program

-# Compatibility
+## Compatibility

-This filter list is in the hosts format and thus it's compatible with the following
+This filter list is in the **hosts** format and thus it's compatible with the following
 - [AdAway](https://github.com/AdAway/AdAway)
   - [F-Droid](https://f-droid.org/packages/org.adaway)

-## Why Block Meta?
+# Why Block Meta?

 Meta Platforms, formerly known as Facebook, is infamous for its questionable privacy practices.
 Here's why you might want to consider blocking their services: